famzrd/github-bot/README.md

 [Click Here on Firefox To Install]()

 ## Legal Notice
 Please note that this software is meant only for legitimate educational and accessibility purposes.
-Any misuse violating Github Terms and Conditions for fake signups, stars, forks etc. are strictly denounced.
+Any misuse violating GitHub Terms and Conditions for fake signups, stars, forks etc. are strictly denounced.
 Do consider ethical consequences of such actions before misusing this repo for such emoluments.

 ## What are its core components